Starting a Business Methodology

 - Performs general industrial or commercial activities, such as the production or sale to the public of products or services.
 The business does not perform foreign trade activities and does not handle products subject to a special tax regime, for example, liquor or tobacco.
 It is not using heavily polluting production processes.

-- Leases the commercial plant and offices and is not a proprietor of real estate.
+- Leases the commercial plant or offices and is not a proprietor of real estate.

 - Does not qualify for investment incentives or any special benefits.